 Environmental Health and Safety is responsible for:

-- Conducting annual reviews of all University buildings;
+- Conducting annual reviews of all University buildings, excluding single-family residences and laboratories;

-- Conducting follow-up reviews of all University buildings identified for re-inspections;
+- Conducting follow-up inspections of all University buildings identified for re-inspections;

 - Submitting work requests to Facilities Services or Physical Plant for building maintenance issues;

-- Reviewing the Fire/General Safety Review Program to ensure that the program is in compliance with current codes and standards; and
+- Reviewing the Fire/General Safety Inspection Program to ensure that the program is in compliance with current codes and standards; and

 - Ensuring corrective action is followed through identified concerns.